pedroamarall/rest-builder/osgi/README.md

 	The widget will print out ***Hello, Basic Training Baker!*** on the page.

-	Every time you refresh the page, the portlet will render, and will print out the statement ***Invoking BakerPortlet#doView*** on the console.
+	Every time you refresh the page, the portlet will render, and will print out the statement ***Invoking BakerPortlet#doView*** on the Liferay console.

 ## API and Impl